 Ringette is played mostly by girls, though officially both boys and girls can play.
 There is no body contact allowed in the game and has many penalties regarding that.
 There is a Ringette Hall of fame that acknowledges outstanding achievements and contributions to the game.

 The first World Ringette Championship was played in 1990 in Canada.
-The World Champion ship is held once in three years now and the winning team is awarded with the Sam Jacks Cup.
+The World Championship winning team is awarded the Sam Jacks Cup.

 There are other variations of ringette, an indoor court version is called by its initial name, floor hockey, while the more modernized version is called gym ringette.